Shmikester/BudgetTracker/README.md

 # BudgetTracker

   ## Description
-  This is a refactor of the backend so that the server uses apollo.
+  This is a refactor of the backend so that the app can be used offline

   ## Credits
   Michael Heffron